 Beyond the triad of terms, I Need, I Want, I Can, and located outside the PS, is the spiritual Interdependent, I Am, who proficiently Self-Succeeds and provides continuity/immortality through re-creation.

 These four typically misappropriated phrases, “I need” – “I want” – “I can” – “I am”, are our most compelling prayers.
-To learn how vital verbiage produces personal empowerment, go to How to Overcome the Otherwise, which also can be accessed under the masthead tab Practical Perspectives.
+To learn how vital verbiage produces personal empowerment, go to Overcoming the Otherwise, which also can be accessed under the masthead tab Practical Perspectives.

 To further broaden the concepts of these four phases, active in singular lives and in society collectively, as well, watch Imago and the Image of God, a three part video (each under 15 minutes) that employs the metaphor of metamorphosis in its teachings.
 This video program is also found under the masthead tab Presentations.